Skeleton Knight in Another World: Characters

 Sasuke, one of the six best ninjas in the Jinshin Clan.
 He trained Chiyome in ninjutsu and more ninja skills.
-But in one of his infiltration missions, he was disappeared and declared missing by the village, leading Chiyome to investigate his disappearance.
+But in one of his infiltration missions, he had disappeared and declared missing by the village, leading Chiyome to investigate his disappearance.
 The two later on met, revealing that he's became a controlled corpse puppet.
 In their final duel, she defeated him, and disintegrated.

 Media

 Light novel

-The light novel series is written by Ennki Hakari with illustrations by KeG, and has been published by Overlap under Overlap Novels imprint since June 25, 2015.
-As of May 2021, the series is still ongoing with 10 volumes released.
+Written by Ennki Hakari with illustrations by KeG, Skeleton Knight in Another World is published by Overlap under Overlap Novels imprint since June 25, 2015, with 10 volumes released as of May 2021.
 Seven Seas Entertainment licensed the series on September 20, 2018, and released the first volume on June 11, 2019.